Original art by BYYONI, developer of Mind Control: Bloody Renaissance!

 Why are the Killer7 able to kill the Heaven Smiles?
 Because it was decided, in the beginning, all that time ago.
 The balance of power in the concessions, twenty-eight years ago, determined it.

 The date mentioned in the report, ’28 years ago’, refers to 1982.
 Although no date is ever mentioned in the story itself, through Mills’ age we can infer it takes place in 1973.
 (Mills is forty-nine years old in 2010, as stated in Hand in Killer7.
 Him being twelve in this short story, places it 37 years before 2010.)

 Looking at the Hand in Killer7 timeline further confirms this:

 Harman Smith lost his chess game against Kun Lan.

 As part of his loss, Harman promised to give Kun Lan control over the major cities of the west coast of the United States of America.
 Harman began the process by sending DAN SMITH to Curtis Blackburn in Seattle, to destroy the small gangs there and establish Blackburn’s control.

 CHRISTOPHER MILLS, as a young boy, became Blackburn’s informant and entered the world of underground society.

-So it is possible that the Heaven Smile virus/drug was initially being developed independently (the story suggests its origin point being Germany, but also implies it might be a fake lead) before being formally adopted as a tool of control.
+So it is possible that the Heaven Smile virus/drug was initially being developed independently (the story suggests its origin point being Germany, but also implies it might be a fake lead, mentioning Antwerp in Belgium as a different origin point) before being formally adopted as a tool of control.
 The timeline also outright states that Mills is Blackburn’s informant, explaining his earlier line about Curtis being a “true friend”.

 July 5th, 4:44 AM